-On October 9, 2009, the Company completed a public offering of \$700.0 million in aggregate principal amount of its 5.875% senior notes due 2019.
+On October 9, 2009, the Company's Operating Partnership completed a public offering of \$700.0 million in aggregate principal amount of its 5.875% senior notes due 2019.
 The notes were priced at 99.931% of the principal amount to yield 5.967% to maturity.
-The aggregate net proceeds to the Company, after deducting underwriter discounts and offering expenses, were approximately \$693.7 million.
-The notes mature on October 15, 2019, unless earlier redeemed by the Company.
+The aggregate net proceeds to the Operating Partnership, after deducting underwriter discounts and offering expenses, were approximately \$693.7 million.
+The notes mature on October 15, 2019, unless earlier redeemed by the Company's Operating Partnership.